MihaMarkic/Cake.VsixSignTool/README.md

 [![NuGet](https://img.shields.io/nuget/v/Cake.VsixSignTool.svg)](https://www.nuget.org/packages/Cake.VsixSignTool)

 ## Requirements
+* 1.2.0:

+  * Cake 0.28 or later

+  * BREAKING change: VSIX tool is now decoupled from adding, you have to add it manually to cake script, like

+    `#tool nuget:?package=Microsoft.VSSDK.Vsixsigntool`

-Latest package is referencing Cake 0.22 or later.
+* 1.0.0: Latest package is referencing Cake 0.22 or later.

 ## Including addin
 Including addin in cake script is easy.
 ```